Spaying and Neutering

 It is always a good idea, in a rabbit over 2 years of age, to have a very thorough health check done, including full blood work.
 This may be more expensive than the surgery, but it will help detect any condition that could make the surgery more risky.
 This is especially important if anesthetics other than isofluorene are used.

-Can you tell if female rabbit has already been spayed?
+Can you tell if a female rabbit has already been spayed?

 The probability is very high that she hasn’t.